Mission & Vision

 It is critical all parties involved in the procurement of goods and services understand rules and regulations pertaining to purchasing with government funds and University policies and procedures.

-This Manual is intended to provide quick reference document to end users which will assist them with key procurement related transactions.
+This Manual is intended to provide a reference document for end users which will assist them with key procurement related transactions.

 Some campus members may be bound by more restrictive purchasing requirements, such as Researchers acquiring equipment under a Research Grant agreement.
 We encourage campus members to ensure they understand any purchasing requirements they are subject to beyond the University’s policy.